edmnikolaeva/SRS/README.md

 # Software Requirement Specification (SRS) Examples
 - This repository provides structured examples of Software Requirement Specifications (SRS)
 - Including functional and non-functional requirements, data dictionary, business rules, and glossary
-- Demonstrating practices in requirements documentation, traceability, and completeness for both web and mobile applications

 ---